 Find out who the instructors of the school are.
 Check out their LinkedIn profile or GitHub.
 Look at their Twitter accounts.
 Imagine you're a technical recruiter - do that kind of research.
 If they don't have legit tech skills, they won't be able to teach you.
 If they've never worked for a legit tech company, that would be a red flag.

 Find out the coding school teaches in their curriculum.
 The last thing you want is to spend two to three months learning a programming language that's not valuable.

 Interview in person and make in person visits!
 It's as if you were planning to rent an apartment - scope out the building and meet your neighbors.
-If you still have questions, feel free to email us at email@example.com.
+If you still have questions, check out this post feature 5 FAQs on The ROI of Coding Bootcamps or feel free to email us at firstname.lastname@example.org.